the13haven/povercat-plugin/README.md

 #### Configure the plugin (Optional)

-By default, the plugin looks for the libs.versions.toml file in the gradle directory, which is the standard location for the version catalog.
+By default, the plugin looks for the `libs.versions.toml` file in the gradle directory, which is the standard location for the version catalog.
 However, you can override this behavior or specify multiple sources—each of which will be transformed into a separate Java class.

-The default package for the generated classes is org.gradle.version.catalog.
+The default package for the generated classes is `org.gradle.version.catalog`.
 This too can be customized via plugin configuration.

-By default, the generated source files are placed under build/generated/sources.
+By default, the generated source files are placed under `build/generated/sources`.
 You can also override this output directory if needed.

 Below is an example of how to override the default settings: